jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (a) may, without limiting subsection (1), relate to emissions or removals that—
     (i) stem directly from an activity; or
-    (ii) are associated with a product or other thing that is the subject of the activity; and (b) may require the use of a computer programme available via the Internet site of the department of the chief executive; and
-  (c) must not cover any emissions in respect of which another person is required to surrender units or any removals of greenhouse gases in respect of which another person is entitled to a transfer of New Zealand units under this Act.
+    (ii) are associated with a product or other thing that is the subject of the activity; and (b) may require the use of a computer programme available via the Internet site of the EPA; and (c) must not cover any emissions in respect of which another person is required to surrender units or any removals of greenhouse gases in respect of which another person is entitled to a transfer of New Zealand units under this Act.
 (5) In making a recommendation in relation to a regulation under subsection (1)(a) or (b), the Minister must have regard to New Zealand’s international obligations (if any) in respect of the collection of data and information relating to, and the measurement of, emissions and removals from the activity.
 (6) Any guidelines or standards issued by the chief executive under regulations made under subsection (1)(d) are regulations for the purposes of the Regulations (Disallowance) Act 1989, but not for the purposes of the Acts and Regulations Publication Act 1989.

 ### 164 Regulations relating to unique emissions factors
 If regulations made under section 163(1)(b) require emissions or removals to be calculated by reference to a default emissions factor, the Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations—
-  (a) providing for a process by which a participant may apply to the chief executive for approval to use a unique emissions factor:
+  (a) providing for a process by which a participant may apply to the EPA for approval to use a unique emissions factor:
   (b) prescribing the information that must be collected to support an application for use of a unique emissions factor:
   (c) prescribing the criteria for a unique emissions factor, which may include (but are not limited to)—
     (i) the percentage by which a unique emissions factor must vary from the default emissions factor, before an application for a unique emissions factor may be made: